jasonwu224/MOKE/README.md

 # MOKE
-Code and notes for Xiao lab's Magneto Optic Kerr Effect (MOKE) microscope.
+Code and notes for the Magneto Optic Kerr Effect (MOKE) microscope in the [Xiao lab](https://sites.brown.edu/xiaolab/)